 Documentaries – A lot of VAFF seemed to cover the genre of documentaries.
 Personally, I enjoy documentaries.
 They’re educational, easy to make (from my perspective), and make you feel for a person depending on their story.
 One of my personal favourites was Badass Beauty Queen: The Story of Anastasia Lin.
 When Ms. Lin got the title of Miss World Canada just two years ago, she thought she could use this to educate the world about human rights in China.
 But of course, while doing so this only gets her banned from the country.
 A very thought-provoking film that was really well made.

-My second favourite was Drawn Together: Comics, Diversity and Stereotypes, a doc featuring several cartoonists who talk about their amazing craft, Keith who covers the subject of racial profiling and police brutality, Vish who also covers racial profiling and cosplays as Captain America to make a new look for a hero, and Eileen who finds methods to fight gender bias and express diverse concepts through her extreme illustrations.
+My second favourite was Drawn Together: Comics, Diversity and Stereotypes, a doc featuring several cartoonists who talk about their amazing craft, Keith who covers the subject of racial profiling and police brutality, Vish who also covers racial profiling as well as cosplays as a Sikh Captain America to make a new look for a common comic book hero, and Eileen who finds methods to fight gender bias and express diverse concepts through her extreme illustrations.
 They go into great detail about what the hardships of their life and tell about what they do to make the world a better place with drawings.
 It was very short and simple, but it was extremely profound.

 Short Showcases – Short film showcases while not common, were certainly interesting.
 Aside from repeats of MAMM submissions, there was quite an interesting treatment of other short films, not just before some documentaries.
 The We Heart Canada showcase, while with very few screened films really made one feel like they were in an Asian community.
 The International shorts were a wide range of all kinds of genres.
 Some of the funniest included Frenchies which told the story of a man coping with his anthro-bulldog neighbours and their suspicious way of life, and Two Flavor Hot Pot which was a rather weird tale of a man talking about how he got into jail thanks to his wife, a student, and a meal.
 The Masseuse was one of the strangest films yet to take a turn.
 Once again, focusing on self-aware technology as a technician builds a bond with a massaging robot who is outdated.
 Sorry, but I’ve retired my running ‘fear of future’ joke.
 Then there were some really dark and saddening short films such as Amskara Impressions which was a two way telling of a man struggling with life in both adulthood and childhood, and A Daughter that focused on a little girl who barely noticed by her father when he goes to meet his second family.